Chiropractic Examiners: FAQs

 $350 application fee (nonrefundable)

-Letter-sized and notarized copy of the applicant's original chiropractic diploma
+Letter-sized copy of the applicant's original chiropractic diploma

 2” x 2” passport-type photograph

 Transcripts documenting two years of pre-chiropractic, post-secondary education

 Transcript from the National Board of Chiropractic Examiners (parts I, II, III, IV and physiotherapy exam), demonstrating a passing score

 Verification of licensure in good standing in any state where the applicant holds a current or inactive license, sent directly from the state licensing agency to the New Mexico board

 Applicant's agreement to a background check through the National Practitioner Data Bank and the Federation of Chiropractic Licensing Boards

 Passing the jurisprudence examination with a score of at least 75 percent